named-dodo/php-displaymanager/README.md

 5. Navigate to the folder containing this README.
 6. Adjust the resolution in `displaymanager.php` accordingly.
 7. Run ./start.sh (You can abort by pressing the scroll wheel.)
-Disclaimer: Using this software is AT YOUR OWN RISK!

 ## Rules